Buyer’s Guide: Hammers

 Your hammer should feel comfortable in your hand, provide good enough grip to keep it from flying out of your grasp, absorb shock so your wrists don’t give out, and not shatter with the impact of a strong blow.
 While both steel and fiberglass handles are sturdy enough to absorb the force of hammering, the materials have their differences.

-- Fiberglass is lighter than steel and also better at absorbing vibration and shock that otherwise would hit your hands.
+- Fiberglass is lighter than steel and also better at absorbing the vibration and shock that otherwise would hit your hands.

 Get a Grip